techidaily/site-iphone-unlock/source/_posts/in-2024-how-to-unlock-iphone-se-with-a-mask-on-drfone-by-drfone-ios.md

 ![add your glasses for face id](https://images.wondershare.com/drfone/article/2022/03/unlock-iphone-with-mask-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xg3PHS_Ee80?si=fE_iGIqHjKvWFIN3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After carefully following the steps mentioned above, you are ready to **unlock your Face ID with a mask**.
 Remember that Face ID will scan and focus mainly on your eyes and forehead.
 However, it cannot work in the scenarios if you have completely concealed your look by wearing hats or accessories that can hide your face.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to Unlock iPhone Face ID Using Apple Watch